GoogleChrome/kino/src/api/03-user-experience/09-google-cast.md

 When the casting session starts, video playback pauses in the sender application and the `<google-cast-launcher>` changes its styling to indicate the session in progress.

-However in many cases it is useful to provide additional indication.
-One of the common patterns is rendering a video overlay along with displaying a name of the device the media is being casted to.
+However, in many cases it is useful to provide additional indication.
+One of the common patterns is to render a video overlay along with displaying a name of the device to which the media is being cast.

 To achieve this, we can listen for `SESSION_STATE_CHANGED` events and add or remove an overlay element when session is started and ended: